 SEO

-SEO or Search Engine Optimization is a low-cost practice that optimizes a website and digital content to be visible in the search results like Google, thus generating organic traffic - the number of visitors who click a link to your page because it matches their search.
+Search Engine Optimization is a low-cost practice that optimizes a website and digital content to be visible in the search results, like Google, generating organic traffic.
 Here are some of the key tips for optimizing your digital channel.

 1. Create Useful and High-Quality Content - ensure this content's primary purpose is to give valuable information to your visitors for free.
-Not only this gives you credibility as an industry leader, but it also compels other websites to use your content - which is called a backlink, thus giving you domain authority in that particular topic.
+Not only does this give you credibility as an industry leader, but it also compels other websites to use your content, which is called a backlink, thus giving you domain authority in that particular topic.

 2. Content Optimization - Search engines like Google depend on the words you use to see if the content is valuable in a particular search result.
-Finding the right keywords might sound tedious, so you can use online SEO tools like SurferSEO and Ahrefs to automate these processes.
-Other content elements like word count and images also contribute to SEO
+Finding the right keywords might sound tedious, so you can use digital tools like SurferSEO and Ahrefs to automate these processes.
+Other content elements, like word count and images, also contribute to SEO.

-3. Audit your content regularly - if you see that your blog content doesn't have traffic within six months, consider further optimization or remove them if they deemed unimportant (e.g., blog about past year's industry statistics)
+3. Audit your content regularly - Monitor your content across all online channels.
+If you see that your blog content isn't generating traffic within six months, consider further optimization or remove it if it's deemed unimportant (e.g., blog about last year's industry statistics).

 Social Media

-Naturally, if we are talking about digital branding, we also have to discuss social media as a platform for brand building.
-Different age groups prefer particular sites, so proper research is needed to determine which channels best serve your purpose(e.g., Facebook is a go-to site for an older audience, and Tiktok is for Gen Z).
+Naturally, if we're talking effective digital branding, we also have to discuss social media as a platform for brand building.
+Different age groups prefer particular sites, so proper research is needed to determine which channels best serve your purpose(e.g., Facebook is a go-to site for an older audience, and TikTok is for Gen Z).
 Moreover, if your messaging is catered towards a particular region or country, you must also consider posting there and in their own language.

-One aspect that makes social media great is how easy and direct it is to engage with your audience and gather valuable information like audience demographics and feedback.
-Being vocal about your willingness to take action from the feedback you get tells your audience that you are willing to adapt and evolve as a company and also value the voice of your customers, thus increasing brand loyalty.
+One aspect that makes social media branding great is how easy and direct it is to engage with your audience and gather valuable information like audience demographics and feedback.
+Being vocal about your willingness to take action from the feedback you get tells your audience that you are willing to adapt and evolve as a company.
+Customer engagement also values the voice of your customers, increasing brand loyalty.

-Social media may not necessarily be useful, but they must still be relevant to the brand.
+Social media posts may not necessarily be useful, but they must still be relevant to the brand.
 For example, it would be confusing for a dog food brand to talk about summer fashion, but they can talk about dog clothes.
-The post seeks virality by being short, simple, and timely.
+The key to social media advertising is to seek virality by being short, simple, and timely.

-Remember, be consistent with the brand voice and personality that you have set up.
+Remember, the key to effective social media marketing is these: be consistent with the brand voice and personality that you have set up.

 Influencer Marketing